jkempf42/kube-volttron/cluster-config/README.md

 This command first writes the private key from the file to `stdout`, then generates the public key with `wg pubkey`, then writes the public key to
 `/etc/wireguard/public.key` and to the terminal.

-##### Choosing an IP address range for your VPN subnet
+#### Choosing an IP address range for your VPN subnet

-The next step is to choose an IP address range for the VPN subnet on which your gateway nodes will run.
-You have a choice of three different ranges having the following CIDRs:
+The next step is to choose an IP address range for the VPN subnet on which your VPN nodes will run.
+You have a choice of three different ranges having the following CIDRs, all private address space:

     10.0.0.0/8
     172.16.0.0/12
     192.168.0.0/16

-We'll use `10.8.0.0/24`, with the central node server having address `10.8.0.1` and the first gateway node having `10.8.0.2`.
+We'll use `10.8.0.0/24`, with the `central-node` having address `10.8.0.1` and `gateway-node` having `10.8.0.2`.
 Note that these addresses are only the address of the Wireguard point to point VPN interface, and have nothing to do with the IP addresses of other interfaces in your gateway node or central node.

-##### Creating the `wg0` interface configuration file on the central node
+#### Creating the `wg0` interface configuration file on the central node

 The next step is to create a configuration file for the central node which acts as the Wireguard server.